Windows Setup: Before Windows Vista/Windows Server 2008

 All versions of Windows NT up to Windows Server 2003, except for Windows XP Home Edition, prompt the user to enter an Administrator password.

 On Windows 2000, Windows XP and Windows Server 2003, the Recovery Console is included to repair damaged installations.
 It allows the user to repair disk and boot record errors, and copy missing or corrupted files to the destination folders.

+On Windows 2000, Windows XP and Windows Server 2003, the Windows Setup process is first started from setupldr.bin, which is a modified version of NTLDR.

 After Windows Vista/Windows Server 2008

 Windows Vista, Windows Server 2008, and subsequent operating systems all utilize Windows Preinstallation Environment (Windows PE) as the installation environment.
 Windows PE features a graphical user interface with mouse support from the beginning, rather than requiring a text-only phase as in previous versions.
 The concept of F6 disks has been improved to provide support for computers without floppy drives; the loading of drivers from CD-ROMs and USB flash drives is now supported.
 Support for installing Windows onto FAT partitions has been dropped; Windows must be installed onto an NTFS partition.